Spookybuddy/LethalLoaderMods/README.md

 # Credits
 All assets within the Solarius and Cesspool mods belong to me.

-Lethal SDK and its assets belong to [HolographicWings](https://github.com/HolographicWings/).

 Lethal Company and all of its assets belong to Zeekerss.